 Hindsight is no match for foresight

-So how do we develop a more prescient and productive outlook?
-The first step is towards developing a comprehensive range of would-be solutions.
-This is opposed to the off-the-rack array mentioned earlier.
-So we need to understand fully the question at hand, especially if it is a complicated one, for deconstruction must necessarily precede reconstruction.
-Ideally, we should open our minds to radical interventions.
-This is instead of being inexorably drawn to the kind of incremental responses that a knee-jerk approach encourages.
+So, how do we develop a more prescient and productive outlook?
+The first step is to develop a comprehensive range of would-be solutions, as opposed to the off-the-rack array mentioned earlier.
+We need to understand the question at hand, especially if it is complicated, for deconstruction must precede reconstruction.
+Ideally, we should open our minds to radical interventions instead of being inexorably drawn to the kind of incremental responses that a knee-jerk approach encourages.

 Begin with an idea

 To overcome the idea of fast and slow thinking, the way is then clear to generate lots of ideas.
 The fact is that people very seldom miraculously conceive a “great idea”.
 We might begin with only a bit of a good idea.
 Then we cumulate this first idea alongside a bit of another good idea.
-We consider an improvement to a suspect idea and a reaction to a completely ridiculous idea will form the makings of a feasible idea.
-It is only by having an abundance of ideas and gauging the worth of every last one of them that we eventually identify the best.
+We consider an improvement to a suspect idea, and a reaction to a completely ridiculous idea will form the basis of a feasible idea.
+Only by having an abundance of ideas and gauging the worth of every last one of them will we eventually identify the best.
 This is how creativity works.

 An interesting aspect of such a technique, aside from the mental stimulation and sheer fun it entails, is that it could be demonstrable.
-Because it is rigorous, this type of method arguably lends itself to a checklist-like system.
-In essence, an official log of procedural diligence.
-This might not only shape how choices are made but, just as importantly, help define how they are regarded in retrospect.
+Because it is rigorous, this method arguably lends itself to a checklist-like system.
+In essence, it is an official log of procedural diligence.
+This might shape how choices are made and, just as importantly, help define how they are regarded in retrospect.
 Might we one day be able to Kitemark our decisions?

 Invest to save in time